Billund, Denmark: History

 Billund has long been part of the parish of Grene Kirke ("Grove Church") whose original Romanesque building was first mentioned in 1291.
-The town's name was first mentioned as "Byllundt" in 1454 and as "Billund" in 1510.
+The town's name was first mentioned as "Byllundt" in 1454 and later as "Billund" in 1510 and "Billundt" in 1610.
+The name combines the words bee and grove, meaning a grove with bees.

+In the mid-19th century, Billund consisted of just eight farms.
+One building incorporated an inn and a grocery store.
+By 1875, a blacksmith had been introduced.
+The town continued to develop with the establishment of a cooperative dairy in 1888 and a utility association in 1894.

 In 1880, the town's first windmill was built on the road between Vejle and Varde.
 In 1895, the mill burned to the ground but was rebuilt in 1897, this time in the style of Dutch windmills.

-That same year, a railway was built from Vejle to Billund, and the route was later extended to Grindsted in 1914.
+In the early 20th century, the town's infrastructure was further developed with the establishment of a telephone line from Vejle in 1902 and an electricity plant in 1917.
+A road was built through the town and a railway line was built from Vejle to Billund and later extended to Grindsted in 1914.

 In 1916, Ole Kirk Christiansen, who later founded The Lego Group, bought Billund Machine Joinery and Carpentry Business from master carpenter Steffen Pedersen, who had originally founded it in 1895.
 The business constructed houses during the summer and produced furniture in the winter.
 He invested in the town, creating a new dairy and the Skjoldbjerg church a few miles south of town.

 In 1924, after his house and workshop burned down, Kirk Christiansen built a house at Hovedgaden in Billund with two stone lions placed at the entrance.
 Due to the impact of the Great Depression, people in the town were unable to afford to build houses, so in 1932, he began producing utility items such as ironing boards, stepladders and miniature toys.
 The toys became the main product of the business and in 1934, he named the toy factory "Lego".

 In the late 1930s Billund experienced growth due to the factories and began to build waterworks, a gymnasium, and the town hall, though the local power station was closed and relocated.